anonutopia/docs.anonutopia.com/how-to/use-wallet.md

 In the referral program you can earn by sharing your referral link on social media, by e-mail's, messengers etc. If the person who arrived at our sites through your link purchases anotes, you receive 20% of the payment in the currency the payment was made.
 And not just with the first purchase but all future purchases this person makes.

-Basic reffering is a simple procedure:
+Basic referring is a simple procedure:
  - Copy the **referral link** from the element and paste it where you want it to be seen.

 This link brings your audience to our [home page](https://www.anonutopia.com).
-For advanced reffering to a specific Anonutopia's page or wallet, you can add **?r=YourWalletAddress**, e.g.:
+For advanced referring to a specific Anonutopia's page or wallet, you can add **?r=YourWalletAddress**, e.g.:
   * https://wallet.anonutopia.com/?r=3PDb1ULFjazuzPeWkF2vqd1nomKh4ctq9y2 (_be sure to put the **correct address of your wallet**_)